 Ed.D.
 Mission, Goals & Learning Outcomes

-The Executive Leadership Program operates within the context of the SoE’s Conceptual Framework, which embraces a philosophy of social justice based on five interlocking tenets: diversity, achievement, compassion, knowledge, and service.
+The Ed.D. in Executive Leadership program operates within the context of the Ralph C. Wilson, Jr. School of Education's Conceptual Framework, which embraces a philosophy of social justice based on five interlocking tenets: diversity, achievement, compassion, knowledge, and service.
 The program’s faculty and staff are committed to modeling this philosophy in their interactions with candidates, colleagues, and the community.

 - Prepare ethically responsible leaders who are committed to improving conditions, opportunities, and outcomes for their clients and employees

 - Prepare highly capable leaders who understand and know how to use research, best practices, and new technologies to guide change and improve individual and organizational performance